 Kinetic aspects are important both in terms of how quickly the drug enters the brain and how long its effects last (for comparison of drugs see tables 3, 4 in (Wilson et al 2010)).
-The faster the drug enters the brain the sooner sleep is induced.
+The faster the drug enters the brain, the sooner sleep is induced.
 Some agents used for insomnia have not been active in this aspect of sleep because of poor kinetic properties: for example, temazepam tablets have a poorer bioavailability and slower absorption (and thus a longer presence in the body) than the previous gel formulations.
 Drugs that enter the brain very fast, though effective, may need to be taken in the bedroom or even in bed to prevent people falling asleep before they are in bed (see zolpidem SPC).

 The ease of waking and the propensity to daytime carry-over (‘hangover’) effects are determined by the duration of action – with GABA-PAMs this is typically defined by the elimination half-life of the drugs (see table 3 & 4 in in (Wilson et al 2010)) and the dose taken.
-Drugs with half-lives of more than 6 hours tend to leave sufficient residual drug in the brain to cause hangover in the morning.
-This was particularly the case with the first benzodiazepine drugs for insomnia such as nitrazepam which was associated with daytime sedation and falls (Trewin et al, 1992).
-The rationale for developing zopiclone, zolpidem and zaleplon was in part to make shorter half-life drugs with minimal carry-over effects (Nutt, 2005b).
-This was largely achieved although there is some hangover seen with zopiclone (Staner et al, 2005).
+Drugs with half-lives of more than 6 hours tend to leave sufficient residual drug in the brain to cause hangover effects in the morning.
+This was particularly the case with the first benzodiazepine drugs for insomnia such as nitrazepam, which was associated with daytime sedation and falls (Trewin et al, 1992).
+The rationale for developing zopiclone, zolpidem and zaleplon was to make shorter half-life drugs with minimal carry-over effects (Nutt, 2005b).
+This was largely achieved, although some hangover effects are seen with zopiclone (Staner et al, 2005).

-A very short half-life limits a drug’s duration of action on sleep, and zolpidem is less effective at maintaining sleep throughout the night than other drugs with longer half-life.
-A controlled release formulation of zolpidem (CR, currently only available in the USA) prolongs its nocturnal actions and enhances sleep continuity, though only by tens of minutes (Greenblatt et al, 2006).
-Individual factors seem important and some people are more susceptible to carry-over than others, probably due to individual differences either in the rate of drug clearance, which can vary by as much a two-fold between subjects, or sensitivity to drug actions.
-In particular women have higher concentrations of zolpidem in the blood, and thus impairment of driving ability, the following morning than men (Farkas et al 2013).
+A very short half-life limits a drug’s duration of action on sleep, and zolpidem is less effective at maintaining sleep throughout the night than drugs with a longer half-life.
+A controlled release formulation of zolpidem (currently only available in the USA) prolongs its nocturnal actions and enhances sleep continuity, though only by tens of minutes (Greenblatt et al, 2006).
+Individual factors seem important and some people are more susceptible to carry-over effect than others, probably due to individual differences either in the rate of drug clearance, which can vary by as much a two-fold between subjects, or sensitivity to drug actions.
+In particular, women tend to have higher blood concentrations of zolpidem, and greater impairment of driving ability, the following morning than do men (Farkas et al 2013).
 The FDA responded to this finding by requiring manufacturers to recommend gender-specific labelling with dosing for women being half that of men.

 Tolerance, dependence and withdrawal

-Dose escalation above recommended doses in patients with insomnia alone is uncommon, and tolerance to the effects of GABA PAM drugs for insomnia is not a frequent problem in clinical experience; many patients use the same dose for months or years and still feel it works.
-However a temporary worsening of sleep, usually with increased sleep onset latency, is reported during the withdrawal period for most GABAergic agents (Hajak et al, 2009; Soldatos et al, 1999; Voshaar et al, 2004).
+Dose escalation above recommended doses in patients with insomnia alone appears uncommon, and tolerance to the effects of GABA PAM drugs for insomnia is not a frequently encountered problem in clinical experience.
+Many patients use the same dose for months or years and still feel it works.
+However, a temporary worsening of sleep, usually with increased sleep onset latency, is reported during the withdrawal period for most GABAergic agents (Hajak et al, 2009; Soldatos et al, 1999; Voshaar et al, 2004).
 Although there have been no head-to-head studies of this question, there is some lower level evidence in humans that subtype selective drugs such as eszopiclone produce less tolerance and rebound (Krystal et al, 2003; Nutt & Stahl, 2009).